skarllot/visualstudio-docs.pt-br/mac/installation.md

 ---
-title: Instalar o Visual Studio para Mac
+title: Install Visual Studio for Mac
-description: "Instruções sobre como instalar o Visual Studio para Mac e os componentes adicionais necessários para o desenvolvimento de plataforma cruzada."
+description: Instructions on how to install Visual Studio for Mac and additional components required for cross-platform development.
 author: asb3993
 ms.author: amburns
 ms.date: 04/14/2017